UBC-MOAD/docs/jupyter.rst

 The :kbd:`-L` option tells :program:`ssh` that the next blob of text is the details of the port forwarding to set up.

 You can use any number :kbd:`≥1024` you want instead of :kbd:`4343` as the local port number on your laptop.
-The number after :kbd:`:salish:` has to be the same as the port number in the message that the Jupyter server printed out.
+The number after :kbd:`:salish:` has to be the same as the port number in the URLs that the Jupyter server printed out.

 .. note::
     Keep this terminal window open too.